jimeh/tmux-themepack/README.md

 If you decide to contribute your own tmux themes, please try to base it on the `default.tmuxtheme` theme.
-This ensures that switching between themes works as it should a completely overwrites all settings from previous themes.
+This ensures that switching between themes works as it should and completely overwrites all settings from previous themes.

 If it's not possible to base your theme on my default one, something is probably missing from it.
 So please contribute a fix to the default theme too